barchandune/shipt_assignment/Exercise_1/Readme.md

 Test case title : On Sale items

 Precondition :
-1. User has successfully logged in and is at https://shop.shipt.com/ homepage.
+1. User has logged in and navigates to https://shop.shipt.com/ homepage.
 2. Home address is saved and preferred store is already selected
 3. Cart is empty
 (Think as a returning user)